ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 ## I want to leave the webring

 That's fine, too.
-If you choose leave the webring we ask that:
+If you choose leave the webring I ask that:

 1. You either submit a PR removing yourself from `sites.json` or raise an issue asking to be removed, and
 1. You delete the webring code from your website.